-Since Shopping campaigns revolve around your product feed, making this information accurate and up-to-date is absolutely vital.
+Since Google Shopping campaigns are centered around your product feed, making this information accurate and up-to-date is absolutely essential.

 Your product feed needs proper labels that match exactly what you’ve registered in Merchant Center.
 You must also enable “automatic item updates” so your product feed always has accurate information.

-If there are too many mismatches between the prices and availability between your parts store and Google, your account can get suspended or disapproved.
+If there are too many discrepancies in the prices and availability between your parts store and Google, your account can be suspended or disapproved.

 You don’t have to upload a product feed with your entire inventory.
 While it’s usually a good thing to list as many products as possible, sometimes it’s an even better idea to exclude certain items.

-For both Search and Shopping campaigns, the level of complexity is entirely up to you.
-Each campaign type lets you set specific targeting.
-Setting up these details will make your ad campaign more successful, but it also takes more time and know-how.
+The level of complexity is entirely up to you for both Google Search and Google Shopping campaigns.
+Each campaign type lets you set specific targeting tactics.
+Setting up these details will make your ad campaigns more successful, but it also takes more time and know-how.

-If you’re new to Google AdWords, don’t feel like you need to take it that far.
-Start simple and experiment until you grow more comfortable with the AdWords software.
-It helps to keep an eye on your analytic tools and regularly update your strategies.
+If you’re new to Google Ads, don’t feel like you need to take it that far.
+Start simple and experiment until you grow more comfortable with the Google Ads software.
+It helps to keep an eye on your analytics tools and regularly update your strategies.